-Davis, a Anti-Lecompton Democrat, was the representative for Indiana's 7th congressional district from 1859 to 1861.
+Davis was the representative for Indiana’s 7th congressional district and was an Anti-Lecompton Democrat.
+He served from 1859 to 1861.

 From Dec 1851 to Mar 1861, Davis missed 210 of 2,043 roll call votes, which is 10.3%.
 This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.